Thursday, 12 March 2020

 The Yaniv Affair would have remained on the social media gender debate margins if Ricky Gervais had not tweeted in classic Gervaisian fashion about the absurdity of a male-bodied menstruation fetishist suing sole operator, ethnic minority female beauticians for gender discrimination for refusing to perform a scrotum wax.

-Many of those who doggedly defended Yaniv ignored the sex, class and race dimensions of the multiple discrimination claims, thereby granting a self identified trans woman’s rights primacy over the rights of the working-class women of colour who were being sued.
+Many of those who doggedly defended Yaniv ignored the sex, class, and race dimensions of the multiple discrimination claims, thereby granting a self identified trans woman’s rights primacy over the rights of the working-class women of colour who were being sued.

 Feminists were highlighting Yaniv’s behaviour for months and were attacked and punished for being transphobic.
 How was that weirdness not apparent to Yaniv’s supporters, months earlier?
 Why were otherwise sensible, politically astute people congratulating Yaniv on a “brave transition” at a point where there was ample on-line evidence of a menstruation fetish focused on young girls?

-You do not – or at least I really hope you don’t – want to see the normalization of the sort of extreme kinks which some transgressives want to see made legal and normalised – like sex with children, or sadistic sex where the concept of consent is reduced to a sick joke, or extreme porn, or the abuse of animals.
+You do not – or at least I really hope you don’t – want to see the normalisation of the sort of extreme kinks which some transgressives want to see made legal and normalised – like sex with children, or sadistic sex where the concept of consent is reduced to a sick joke, or extreme porn, or the abuse of animals.

 But this is the point isn’t it?
 It’s no longer just about folk like yourself – the worthy, the well meaning, the genuine trans people – it’s increasingly about the extreme fetishists, the vexatious and the malign who have pushed their way in under your umbrella – that umbrella you needed to expand in order to give you power and political clout – and over which you no longer seem to have control.